 Stabilize pH and LSI with calcium and alkalinity

-We at Orenda believe water balance should be priority #1 in pool management, right up there with sanitization.
+We at Orenda believe water balance should be a top priority in pool management, right up there with sanitization.
 Yes, even before range chemistry.
 Why?
 Because without proper water balance, range chemistry can get out of control fast, and chlorine can be largely ineffective.
 Stabilizing pH, for example, requires a good amount of calcium and alkalinity in the water.
 We recommend using our dosing calculator to find what numbers work for your pool.
-Here's our recommendations for the low/high of each factor, provided LSI balance is maintained:
+Here are Orenda's recommendations for the low/high of each factor, provided LSI balance is maintained:

 Total Alkalinity: 80/120 ppm